ryansobol/frozen/README.md

 ##### `new Frozen.Collection(models = [])`

-Return a new collection with the given array of models.
+Returns a new collection with the given array of models.

 If an array of attributes is given, new models are instantiated.